Bald Eagle - Haliaeetus leucocephalus

 Diet

-Bald EagleThe bald eagle is a fish eater, although it will also eat birds, small mammals and carrion.
-It has excellent eyesight and spots its prey from a high perch or from the sky and swoops down and grabs it in its powerful talons.
-The bald eagle will also steal food from other birds!
+Bald EagleThe bald eagle is a fish eater, although it also eats birds, small mammals, and carrion.
+It has excellent eyesight and spots its prey from a high perch or from the sky.
+Once it locates its prey, it swoops down and grabs it in its powerful talons.
+The bald eagle also steals food from other birds!

 Life Cycle